Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The design view image of a Form created for this purpose is given below for reference:

-The design is simple with two text boxes, one Listbox, three Command Buttons, and a Label Control to display messages from this Utility Program.
-You can download this Utility Form in a sample database at the end of this article.
+The form design is simple, consisting of two text boxes, one list box, three command buttons, and a label control to display messages from the utility program.
+You can download this utility form as part of a sample database at the end of this article.

 These are the names of the Controls on the Form: